 Throughout the course students are given the opportunity to attend theatre trips to provide a resource for their live theatre evaluation and are presented with workshops by external companies to aid their development in specific performance styles.
 Key life skills learnt throughout the course will arm students with a variety of skills that employers are currently desperate for including professionalism, resilience and independence.
 We aim to develop inclusion for all and offer non-practical elements such as costume design for students who want to gain a wider understanding of the performing arts industry.

-Student study a range of practitioners and theatrical companies work from Brecht to Frantic Assembly.
+Students study a range of practitioners and theatrical companies work from Brecht to Frantic Assembly.
 The practical work feeds from these areas of study.
+Students watch an array of live theatre in difference performance spaces to gain an understanding of the professional standard of work.
 Students prepare a range of devised performances and a written work to explore the research and development of their journey.
 Students complete independent research in order to develop their understanding of the texts studied and to give them material on which to base their devised performances.
-We aim to offer opportunities to watch live theatre

-Drama at Beauchamp’s is creative and challenging, it develops the overall confidence of students in all areas of their education and beyond, leading them to become self-assured, motivated and committed young adults in the pathway they choose.
-Drama students follow a variety of career pathways in many different areas, from Television, Scriptwriting, Stage Management, Theatre Direction, Teaching, Presenting, and Stage/Costume design.
+Drama at Beauchamps High School is creative and challenging, it develops the overall confidence of students in all areas of their education and beyond, leading them to become self-assured, motivated and committed young adults in the pathway they choose.
+Drama students follow a variety of career pathways in many different areas, from Television, Scriptwriting, Stage Management, Theatre director, Teacher, Presenting, and Stage/Costume designer.
 The areas of study have been designed to challenge and create students who persevere and believe in themselves.
-Some of our past students are currently working for the television industry as presenters and in the production areas, many of our students enrole in further education at performing arts colleges including Laine’s Theatre Arts.
 Confidence we believe is the key to unlocking the positive future of our students.

 Here’s what our students say: